nagaraj-real/agent-builder-api/README.md

 Dependency packs allow fine grained package installations based on your requirement.
 Use environment variable EXTRA_DEPS in docker compose file to update.

+*install-extra-deps.sh* script can be used in dev container mode if docker compose is not available.

 For example the below environment configuration will install dependencies for Gemini model, Mongo DB, Langchain Graph and VectorDB